La Prisonnière (film): Themes

 The film is close in theme to some other pictures of the time.
 Both Michelangelo Antonioni's Blowup (1966) and Michael Powell's Peeping Tom (1960) explored the dark links between men who make erotic images of women, films about such men and their models, and the viewers of such films, while Luis Buñuel's Belle de Jour (1967) acted out the sadomasochistic fantasies of a beautiful middle-class woman.
 Contemporary also are its visual elements of pop and psychedelic art, including a striking dream sequence reminiscent of Stanley Kubrick's 2001: A Space Odyssey (1968); similar use of these elements can be found in Clouzot's aborted earlier film L'Enfer.

 Reception

-Review sites surveyed on 17 February 2016 give ratings of 67% at SensCritique, 70% at Rotten Tomatoes, and 72% at AlloCiné.
+Review sites surveyed on 17 February 2016 give ratings of 67% at SensCritique and 72% at AlloCiné.